-Where possible, I’ve tried to include ways of accomplishing these steps that don’t necessarily use Receipt Bank.
+Where possible, I’ve tried to include ways of accomplishing these steps that don’t necessarily use Dext (former Receipt Bank).

 I’m not even going to mention data entry for a change (though do we do extract data faster, more accurately and for less than any other tool.
 If you want to find out more, get in touch – we’d love to talk to you.)

 1. USE EMAIL FORWARDING TO PREVENT LOST INVOICES

 Email is now such a normal part of day to day life, that we are all guilty of taking it for granted.
 However, its utility goes way beyond simply sending messages.

 Smart use of email forwarding can effectively turn your client’s email client into an invoice secretary.
 Here are a few ideas:

 - Encourage your clients’ regular suppliers to CC you in when they send their invoices through, so you get a copy straight away.
 This means there’s no chance for your clients to forget to pass it on.

 - Have you clients set up automatic email forwarding from regular suppliers/ suppliers’ billing addresses to forward invoices to you once they arrive.
 Here’s how to do it on Outlook or Gmail.

 - To make it even easier, create an email for your client on your own company’s domain, such as firstname.lastname@example.org.
 Your clients can send all their AP items there, functioning as a online filing cabinet where you can work through their documents.